alejandra-ospina/SQL_Project_1_2022/README.md

 ## Welcome and thank you for visiting my page!

-I will be analyzing data from public data sets and posting my SQL code here.
+I will be analyzing data from public data sets with SQL.
+Let's start exploring!

 You can connect with me via: